 Point 1 (or TDC 0°)

 At point 1, the cylinder pressure reaches its max.
-At this point, the plunger is at least a distance from the block head.
-This position of the piston is called the Top Dead Center (TDC).
-At the moment of TDC, intake and exhaust valves are closed.
-Cylinder pressure in point 1 can vary considerably depending on compression rate, cylinder seal state, crankshaft rotation speed, and the amount of compression mixture in the cylinder.
-The more fuel mixture in the cylinder, the higher the value will reach the cylinder pressure at point 1.
+At this point, the piston is closest to the cylinder head.
+This is called Top Dead Center (TDC).
+At TDC compression, intake and exhaust valves are closed.
+Cylinder pressure in point 1 can vary considerably depending on compression ratio, cylinder leakage, crankshaft speed, and the amount of air and fuel allowed to enter the cylinder.
+A richer mixture in the cylinder will produce a higher the value at point 1.

 Point 2 (30°)

-After TDC 0 °, the piston changes its direction of motion, starting to move away from the cylinder block head.
-As a result, the volume between the piston and the cylinder head begins to increase and the cylinder pressure decreases.
-When the crankshaft rotates 30 ° after TDC 0 °, the cylinder pressure will be half the maximum at point 1 and the minimum in the cylinder (point 4).
-This is indicated on the waveform as point 2.
+After TDC 0°, the piston changes direction and the distance between the piston and the cylinder head begins to increase, which naturally causes the cylinder volume to increase, and with it, a decrease in cylinder pressure, because both valves are still closed.
+When the crankshaft has rotated 30° after TDC 0°, the cylinder pressure will be halfway between what it was at point 1 and the lowest pressure on the wave (point 4).
+This halfway point is indicated on the waveform as point 2.

 Point 3 (90°)

-When the piston passes point 3, it continues to move away from the cylinder head at an increasing speed until the crankshaft does not rotate 90 ° after TDC 0 °.
-The piston has passed half of its stroke and its maximum speed is here.
-After this point, 90 ° after TDC 0 °, the piston stroke speed begins to decrease.
+When the piston passes point 3, it continues to accelerate downward until the crankshaft has passed 90° after TDC 0°.
+The piston is, at this point, halfway down its power stroke and has reached its maximum speed for that single cycle.
+At this point, the piston stroke speed begins to decrease.
 This point is indicated as point 3.
-At this point the pressure in the cylinder will be close to the atmospheric with a deviation of ± 0,5 bar.
-As the piston movement continues, the volume between the piston and cylinder head continues to increase and a dilution occurs in the cylinder after point 3.
+At this point the pressure in the cylinder will be very close to atmospheric pressure (14.7 psi).
+As the piston movement continues, the volume between the piston and cylinder head continues to increase and a vacuum is created in the cylinder right after point 3.

-Before the piston reaches the Bottom Dead Center (BDC), the exhaust valve opens.
-The moment of opening of the exhaust valve is indicated as point 4.
-The piston still moves away from the cylinder head and the volume between the piston and the cylinder block continues to increase.
-But, starting from point 4, the absolute pressure in the cylinder increases.
-This is because the exhaust gases enter the exhaust manifold through the opening exhaust valve.
+Just before the piston reaches Bottom Dead Center (BDC), the exhaust valve opens, which can be seen at point 4.
+The piston is still moving away from the cylinder head and the volume between the piston and the cylinder block continues to increase, but as point 4 is passed, cylinder pressure begins to increase due to incoming exhaust pressure when that valve opens.

 Section 5 (BDC 180°)

-The entry of gases from the exhaust manifold into the cylinder occurs because the absolute pressure in the exhaust manifold is close to the atmospheric, which is greater than the absolute pressure in the cylinder.
-On the cylinder pressure waveform, the area where the exhaust gas entering the exhaust manifold enters the cylinder is marked as section 5.
-The center of section 5 must be at the bottom dead center (BDC 180 °).
+Exhaust gas enters the cylinder because the exhaust pressure is greater than the pressure in the cylinder at this point.
+On the cylinder pressure waveform, the influx of exhaust into the cylinder is marked as section 5.
+It is important to note that the center of section 5 must be at the bottom dead center (BDC 180°).

 Fig.5.
 Section 5

-Approximately between 30 ° before TDC (360 °), the intake valve opens.
+Approximately between 30° before TDC (360°), the plateau of section 7 ends as the intake valve opens.
 The moment of the opening of the valve is indicated as point 8.
-When the intake valve is opened, the cylinder is connected to the intake manifold where the absolute pressure is significantly less than the cylinder pressure.
-But the pressure in the cylinder continues to equalize with the pressure in the exhaust manifold through the still opened exhaust valve.
-Because of this, it is not possible to precisely locate point 8 of the cylinder pressure waveform.
+When the intake valve is opened, but the exhaust valve hasn’t yet closed (overlap), and this allows for purging of the last of the inert exhaust gas.
+At this point, the pressure in the cylinder continues to equalize with the pressure in the exhaust manifold as air enters through the still opened exhaust valve.
+Because of this valve opening overlap period, it is very difficult to precisely locate point 8 of the cylinder pressure waveform.

-When the piston reaches TDC 360 °, the exhaust valve is closed.
-The intake valve continues to open.
-As a consequence, the pressure in the cylinder begins to equalize with the pressure in the intake manifold.
-Since the absolute cylinder pressure is close to atmospheric, the gases from the cylinder start to flow into the intake manifold, where the pressure is significantly less than the atmospheric pressure.
-This area of the plot is indicated as section 9.
-The center of section 9 should be 380 ° after TDC 0 ° (20 ° after TDC 360 °).
+When the piston reaches TDC 360°, the exhaust valve is closed and the intake valve continues to open so that the pressure in the cylinder begins to equalize with the pressure in the intake manifold.
+This is a drop from what was atmospheric pressure to the much lower pressure in the manifold, which causes the gases from the cylinder to begin to rush into the intake manifold.
+This area of the plot is indicated as section 9, where the plateau of section 7 ends.
+The center of section 9 should be 380° after TDC 0° (20° after TDC 360°).

 Fig.6.
 Section 9

-If the center of section 9 lies within the range of 370 ° to 390 ° after TDC 0 °, the moment of opening of the intake valve is assumed to be set correctly.
-For VVTi engines, the center of section 9 should be within the 380 ° to 400 ° range after TDC 0 °.
+Correct intake valve timing can be verified If the center of section 9 lies within the range of 370° to 390° after TDC 0°.
+For VVTi engines, the center of section 9 should be within the 380° to 400° range after TDC 0°.

-At point 10, the pressure in the cylinder is equal with the pressure in the intake manifold as the intake valve is substantially opened.
+At point 10, the pressure in the cylinder is equal with the pressure in the intake manifold as the intake valve continues to open.